RightsandWrongsgit/ARMTEC/cicd/platformshdrupal.md

 <img src="../cicd/captures/findyourterminal.png"  width="170">

+##### Local copy coming down

 You want to be at the 'root' of your user account because we are going to install the Platform CLI globally; the logic being that you probably will work on other projects with different names and locations on your hard-drive in the future and want it available as you expand your development work.
 In the example below, my 'User' is Armtec and I am at the My-Laptop root level.

 Copy this `curl -fsS https://platform.sh/cli/installer | php1`

 'Paste' what you copied on that command line and hit enter.
 The Platform CLI tool install is pretty automatic but you might have to answer a question (pick the defaults).
+Again, you are doing this from your 'root' directory; mine in the example is ARMTEC.

 <img src="../cicd/captures/platformCLIinstall1.png"  width="425">

 The system basically tells you want to run next.
 Do these two things at the prompt and hit enter.
+Your are doing this from the 'root' and that is important because the hosted project will be brought down as a local copy in a directory off that 'root' unless you tell it otherwise in an upcoming step.

 <img src="../cicd/captures/platformCLIinstall2.png"  width="170">